Walking Through the Valley

 The journey began

 At the end of June this summer of 2019, a phone call came that began a journey that would be life-changing.
 The caller informed me that Ruth, a loved one very close to both of us, had received a diagnosis that was ominous.
 The caller had been informed that Ruth had cancer and that the prognosis was grim--possibly only a matter of months remained.
-(The surgeon has not told Ruth this possible diagnosis at this time because even though it appeared to be cancer he did not want to share a diagnosis until he was absolutely positive.
+(The surgeon had told Ruth this possible diagnosis but had not put it into a time frame because even though it appeared to be a worse case scenario, he did not want to share that until he was absolutely positive.
 He had shared suspicions with her daughter as a way of giving her a ''heads up".
 By this point my sister had already lost a lot of weight and was fragile.)

 With no thought of how I could make it happen, I knew then I would travel to Austin, Texas to spend as long as I could with the lovely person who was suffering.